Twenty-nine dead in clashes on anniversary of Egypt uprising

 The crowd around her called for the execution of Brotherhood members.

-Tensions have been smoldering anew since a wave of deadly bombings killed six people in Cairo on Friday.
-An al Qaeda-inspired group, based in the lawless Sinai Peninsula, claimed responsibility, according to the SITE monitoring organization.
+Tensions have been smouldering anew since a wave of deadly bombings killed six people in Cairo on Friday.
+An al Qaeda-inspired group, based in the lawless Sinai Peninsula, claimed responsibility, according to the SITE monitoring organisation.

 The leader of the Coptic Christian church backed Sisi's military takeover.